spxbhuhb/adaptive/doc/foundation/instructions.md

 Instructions may have constraints to help avoid errors.
 For example `onDrop` has no use outside of `dropTarget` fragment.

-I this case the instruction class/function should be annotated with `@InstructionConstraint`:
+In this case the instruction class/function should be annotated with `@InstructionConstraint`:

 ```kotlin
 @InstructionConstraint(fragment = "aui:dropTarget")